Difference between Mortgage And Rent: Understanding Your Financial Options

 Monthly Costs

 On the other hand, mortgage payments contribute towards building equity, while rent payments provide temporary housing without any potential return on investment.
-It’s important to weigh these factors before making a decision.
+It’s essential to weigh these factors before making a decision.

 Tax Benefits